FurkanKarakas/dslab-final_project/README.md

 In this final project you will build your own _robust_ public transport route planner to improve on that.
 You will reuse the SBB dataset (See next section: [Dataset Description](#dataset-description)).

-Given a desired departure, or arrival time, your route planner will compute the fastest route between two stops within a provided uncertainty tolerance expressed as interquartiles.
+Given a desired arrival time, your route planner will compute the fastest route between two stops within a provided uncertainty tolerance expressed as interquartiles.
 For instance, "what route from A to B is the fastest at least Q% of the time if I want to leave from A (resp. arrive at B) at instant T".
 Note that *uncertainty* is a measure of a route not being feasible within the time computed by the algorithm.

 In order to answer this question you will need to: